 External Key Enables and disables side-chain processing.
 Side-chain processing allows the Expander/Gate to listen to the varying amplitude of a separate reference track and use it to trigger expansion.
-See "Side-Chain Processing" on page 22.
+See "Using the Side-Chain Input" on page 20.